-Your cat will not make the connection between you shouting and it urine marking.
-You are more likely to scare it, raise its anxiety levels and make it spray urine even more.
+Your cat will not make the connection between your shouting and its urine marking.
+You are more likely to scare it, raise its anxiety levels, and make it spray urine even more.

 It is never acceptable to smack a cat (or any animal).
 For a start, you could injure it.
 You could also provoke it to bite or scratch you in retaliation.
 Again a cat won’t understand why you’ve hurt it but it may well spray all the more.